MichinariNukazawa/RuneAssignMN_Series_Fonts/README.md

 (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS
 SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-##LICENSE About
+##LICENCE About
+Please read Japanese licence text.
-Select to 2-clause BSD license or other.
+Font use illustration and design to Select to "2-clause BSD license" or "free".
+Font introduces can use this project included image files. and please notation "Licence", "Creater" and mean to "Have possibilities update, add new font and other. prease read original page.", and link this page.
-"other" to please read Japanese license text.
+Font file redistribution to please read Japanese licence text.

 ##連絡先
 michinari.nukazawa@gmail.com